mj0stjo/Website-Schreinerei-Moest/README.md

 4. Push your changes to the branch on your forked repository: `git push origin feature/your-feature-name`.
 5. Submit a pull request describing your changes.

 Please ensure that your code adheres to the project's coding style and conventions.
+Also the website has to fulfill all the legal requirements of the german law, as it is targeted to a german audience.

 ## License